CacheMoneyPlaya/cointegration-pair-v1/README.md

 Small project I wrote over a couple of evenings for analyzing certain 'basket' crypto pairs for cointegration which I then use to determine likely retracements on Z-Index charts over a years hourly data.
 Currently back testing...
+All workers for running coint tests are run across the max numbers of cores the host machine has, pooling_example.py contains a pooling version which works fine but about 3x slower than my botched process version.
+On M1 chip maps I have noticed processes run stupidly slow, so likely pooling is a better alternative on these arch types.
+By no means clean code as it was just me messing about looking for interesting stat relationships

 ## TODO:
 - Clean up files and improve efficiency of coint tests